Definition

 Types of natural disasters

-According to the Centers for Disease Control and Prevention, there are 11 primary natural disasters: earthquakes, landslides/mudslides, volcanic eruptions, lightning, wildfires, floods, tornadoes, hurricanes, tsunamis, extreme heat and extreme winter weather.
-All of these disasters could damage or destroy a data center, and many could render the data center unsafe for employees to enter.
+According to the Centers for Disease Control and Prevention, there are 11 primary natural disasters: earthquakes, landslides/mudslides, volcanic eruptions, lightning, wildfires, floods, tornadoes, hurricanes, tsunamis, extreme heat, and extreme winter weather.
+All these disasters could damage or destroy a data center, and many could render the data center unsafe for employees to enter.

-A major takeaway following the category 5 Hurricane Katrina in 2005 was not only to embrace DR sites outside the same weather zone, but to run regular drills and tests of recoveries and perform regular maintenance.
+A major takeaway following the Category 5 Hurricane Katrina in 2005 was not only to embrace DR sites outside the same weather zone, but to run regular drills and tests of recoveries and perform regular maintenance.

 While discussed with hurricanes in mind, these principles can help in other natural disasters as well.

-Natural disasters vs. man-made disasters
+Natural disasters vs. human-caused disasters

 Risk assessments for natural disasters